 That’s how automation should work.
 It should be invisible to the customer.

-Consider this architecture using an industry-leading orchestration product to abstract complex network service fulfillment:
+Consider the above architecture using an industry-leading orchestration product to abstract complex network service fulfillment.

 Whether you’re an IT Network Operator or a Service Provider, you’re looking for the same outcome – a customer places an order, which gets translated into services within the data center, network and cloud infrastructure.